Balanced Spanning Tree Distributions Have Separation Fairness: Separation Fairness of on a Grid

 We will thus view $(X,Y)$ as the partition corresponding to $C$.
 We will also say that $C$ is the cycle sampled by \Cref{alg2}, if its corresponding partition $X,Y$ is sampled.
 We can then argue that \Cref{alg2} samples $(X,Y)$ proportional to its spanning score.
 For this, it is critical to sample the starting edge $\dualedge{x}{y}$ uniformly at random, and perform a normalization at the end.
 Our normalization factors are defined as follows : For an edge $(u,v)\in E(G)$, let $\sp{G,2}$ denote the sum

 where the sum is over all connected partitions $X,Y$.
 Similarly, for any pair of vertices $u,v\in V(G)$, let $\sp{G,2}_{u\not\sim v}$ denote the same sum except the sum is over all connected partitions $X,Y$ such that $u\in X$, $v\in Y$.
-We note that these normalization factors do not need to be computed, since we do not intend to actually run our algorithm, only analyze it.
-We are now ready to state \Cref{alg2}.
+We note that these normalization factors do not need to be computed, since we do not intend to actually run our algorithm, only analyze it.\footnote{Nevertheless, the required factor \textit{can} be computed since $\sp{G,2}_{u\not\sim v}$ is simply the number of spanning trees of $G$ containing the edge $(u,v)$.
+For our purpose, we can replace $\sp{G,2}$ in the denominator with the total number of spanning trees instead.
+The ratio of $\sp{G,2}_{u\not\sim v}$ and the number of spanning trees is the \textit{effective resistance} between $u,v$ \cite{barrett2019spanning2forestsresistancedistance}, which can be computed in polynomial time.} We are now ready to state \Cref{alg2}.

 \begin{claim} \Cref{alg:balanced-partition} samples from \spandist. \end{claim} \begin{proof}

 First, consider a fixed choice of $\dualedge{x}{y}$.
 Suppose that $\dual{T}$ is any spanning tree that is a completion of $\pi$.
 That is, it is the spanning tree we would have obtained had we let Wilson's algorithm run until all dual vertices were visited.
 As mentioned above, since the choice of the roots and the starting vertex are arbitrary in Wilson's algorithm, the spanning tree $\dual{T}$ obtained will be uniformly chosen among the set of all spanning trees (of $\dual{G}$) that do not contain the edge $\dualedge{x}{y}$.
 This implies that the corresponding primal spanning trees $T$ are uniformly chosen among those that contain the edge $\dualcorresp{(u,v)}{\dualedge{x}{y}}$.
 Thus, the probability of getting a particular path $\pi$ is exactly proportional to the number of spanning trees $\dual{T}$ that are a completion of $\pi$, since all such trees do not contain the edge $\dualedge{x}{y}$ and any spanning tree is the completion of some path.